lettre/lettre/README.md

 Install
 -------

-If you're using the library in a program, just add this to your `Cargo.toml`:
+If you're using the library in a program, just add these lines to your `Cargo.toml`:

 ```toml
 [dependencies.smtp]
 git = "https://github.com/amousset/rust-smtp.git"
 ```

-Otherwise, clone this repo and run `cargo build`.
+Otherwise, you can clone this repo and run `cargo build`.

 Example
 -------

-There is an example command-line program:
+There is an example command-line program included:
 ```
 $ cargo test
 $ env RUST_LOG=info ./target/examples/client -r sender@localhost recipient@localhost < email.txt